chef/automate/components/automate-chef-io/content/docs/iam-v2-api-reference.md

 ### Updating a Token

-The update operation modifies *all* token properties, not just the ones you specify.
-Properties that you do not specify are reset to empty values.
-Thus, you should supply all of a token's properties, not just the ones you wish to update.
+- You should supply all of a token's properties, not just the ones you wish to update.
+  Because the update operation modifies *all* the properties--not just the ones you specify--*properties that you do not include are reset to empty values*.
-Note that the ID is immutable; it can only be set at creation time.
+- The token ID is immutable; it can only be set at creation time.

 *In the browser:* **Settings**  >> **API Tokens** >> [select a token] >> Details